 Another of my favourite places, especially for an evening walk in the summer, Cudden Point is owned by the National Trust.
 I include it here because it is another place where I have regularly seen one of Britain’s rarest birds – the Cornish Chough.

 There is nothing quite like seeing this illusive bird swooping across the sky and hearing its distinctive call.
-And this headland also is one of my ultimate sunset spots too.
+And this headland also is one of my ultimate sunset spots too, the views across Mounts Bay are spectacular.

 Situated one mile off the Cornish coast Looe Island is a unique wildlife reserve managed by Cornwall Wildlife Trust since the 1960s.
 Find out more of the history HERE.